Skip to main content

 Sign your APK file

-Create a keystore with your company informations:
+Create a keystore with your company information:

 cordova build android --release -- --keystore="path/to/keystore" --storePassword=xxxx --alias=key0 --password=xxxx